-Seek professional support for your child and for yourself
+Seek professional support for your child and yourself

 Incorporate natural remedies that the children can control and create themselves

-There is a scientific saying ‘what fires together wires together’, which is in reference to our brains wiring pathways together when they are experienced together.
+This is about our brains wiring pathways together when they are experienced together.
 Childhood anxiety doesn’t have to be a lifelong struggle.
-Doing the above suggestions can help wire and rewire your child’s brain for calm, quiet and filled with coping strategies.
+Trying the above suggestions can help wire and rewire your child’s brain for calm, quiet and filled with coping strategies.

 As someone who cares deeply about the well-being of children, I hope this article has provided you with valuable information on how to spot childhood anxiety and what you can do to help your child manage it.

 Anxiety is a normal human emotion, and it’s essential to approach it with compassion and understanding.
 By creating a safe and supportive environment for your child, encouraging open communication, and seeking professional support if necessary, you can help your child develop the skills and confidence needed to manage their anxiety and thrive.